Faculty & Staff

 - Determine who will make the initial contact with the referral person.

-- If you are referring to the Counseling Center, you might have the student call for an initial appointment from your office.
+- If you are referring to the Counseling Center, you might have the student call for an initial appointment.
 The Counseling Center has on-call counselors available throughout the day and after hours to meet with students in need of immediate assistance.

 - If the student is reluctant to seek help, ask them to think about your recommendation or to try one counseling session.
 Refer the student to the Counseling Center website for more information.
 Let them know that because of your concern, you will follow up with them to see how they are doing in one week.